tbjgolden/create-typescript-react-library/README.md

 > Note: It will do nothing if no matching `.stories.` or `.spec.` files are
 > found.

-#### `yarn start` on the included example

-`examples/basic-usage` is an basic project bootstrapped with Create React App, which you can use to demo an example of how to use the library you're making.
-To run it, run `yarn start` inside `examples/basic-usage`.

 ## I'm not creating a React library